Bookworm370/InnerBand/README.md

 Box up a primitive integer into an NSNumber to store in an array with BOX_INT(5).
 Unbox it back with UNBOX_INT(myNumber).

-Free up memory cleanly with SAFE_RELEASE(myObject).
+If you're not yet using ARC, free up memory cleanly with SAFE_RELEASE(myObject).
 Re-assign memory with myObject = SAFE_ASSIGN(myObject, anotherObject).

 Alter rectangles with RECT_INSET_BY_LEFT_TOP_RIGHT_BOTTOM(myRect, 50, 10, 5, 10).